rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 ### Guarantee Delivery producer

-This type of producer guarantee that the message is always delivered to all bound queues.

-To do it, the producer uses these mechanisms:
+First of all, let's clarify what we mean by guarantee of delivery.

+There are at least 2 ways to ensure that messages do get delivered (i.e. arrive to the destination queue(s)).

+ The interactive way where the sender/caller expects to get a confirmation when the message is eventually delivered or when it could not be.
+Depending how we implement it, the caller can wait until the message is *confirmed* before continue the business transaction or it can do it asynchronously.

+ [TradeRequesterController.execute-async]() method is an example.
+It calls a TradeService which sends the message and returns back a *CompletableFuture*.
+Once the message is delivered -Successfully or not- we will know it.
+If it is successful, we return the delivered Trade else an error.

+ The offline way where the sender/caller does not expect a confirmation, it is like the fire-and-forget.
+ However, there is some logic running in the background that ensures that messages get delivered.
+And when they cannot be delivered, it notifies it somehow.
+Either by logging it, or sending it to an external service (http, jdbc, etc) or maybe sending it to another RabbitMQ cluster.
+The difference lies in that the sender does not need to know when or whether it was sent.

+ [TradeRequesterController.execute]() method is an example.
+It calls a TradeService which sends the message and it immediately returns.
+At this point, we do not know whether the message was delivered or not.
+Under the covers, the `DefaultTradeService` awaits for the confirmation in the background, and retries if it fails.
+At the moment, after 3 failed attempts, it gives up and does nothing but logging it.

+ By the way, regardless which way we use, the `DefaultTradeService` will retry failed messages.
+ However, with the interactive way, the caller knows when it was delivered and can do something differently when it was not.
+It could even abort the entire transaction.
+Whereas with the offline way, we cannot.

+Regardless which way we want, we must use the following core RabbitMQ features, which they will tell us when a message was delivered and when not.
+By themselves will not prevent message loss.
 1. Publish messages using *RabbitMQ Publisher Confirms*.
 A message is said to be delivered only when we receive a confirmation for it.
 Without this mechanism, we are doing *fire-and-forget*.
 2. Retry failed attempt to publish a message.
-3. Retry *Negative Publisher Confirm*.
+3. Retry *Negative Publisher Confirm* and/or *Returned* messages
 4. Publish messages as *persistent* otherwise the broker may loose them when the queue is offline (this is when the queue's hosting node goes down).

-When the producer sends critical messages it automatically implies that they will be consumed by durable consumers.
-To further improve the delivery guarantees of the producer we use these additional mechanisms:
+In terms of Spring Cloud Stream, this is what we need to do:
 1. Declare all destination queues, a.k.a, *consumer groups*, using a new property called `requiredGroups`.
 A message may need to be delivered to more than one application.
 Hence, the producer has to be told which those *consumer groups* are.

----
+> Note 1: If we cannot lose messages the destination queues must be durable, hence we need to use *consumer group* feature.
+> Note 2: We are tightly coupling the producer and the consumer when we ask the producer to declare the destination queues.
+It is not bad nor good, it depends on your case.

-Configure `errorChannelEnabled: true` so that *send failures* are sent to an error channel for the destination.
-We need this setting so that we can configure the following one.
-The error channel is called <destinationName>.errors e.g. `destinationName.errors`
+2. Configure `producer.errorChannelEnabled: true` so that *send failures* are sent to an error channel for the destination.
+The destination's error channel is called <destinationName>.errors e.g. `destinationName.errors`

-Configure the RabbitMQ binder so that we receive confirmations of successfully sent Trades.
+3. Configure the RabbitMQ binder so that we receive confirmations of successfully sent Trades (`producer.confirmAckChannel`).
 We need to specify the name of the channel.
 Unsuccessful confirmations are sent to the *error channel*.

-*IMPORTANT*: The connection factory must be configured to enable publisher confirms.

-Configure RabbitMQ's binder (`application-cluster.yml`) to use publisher confirms and publisher returns.
+4. Configure RabbitMQ's binder (`application-cluster.yml`) to use publisher confirms and publisher returns.

 ## Testing Applications